Michael Sherwood: Biography

 Michael Sherwood and Jimmy Haun then worked with Air Supply.
 Sherwood worked on The Earth Is ...
 (1991), The Vanishing Race (1993) and News from Nowhere (1995).

 Sherwood did session work, including backing vocals on the Anderson/Bruford/Wakeman/Howe songs on Yes's Union album (on which brother Billy also performed, but on a different track).

 A solo album, Tangletown, was released in 1998, largely written with Julius Robinson, produced by Steve McCormick.
 Players included Steve McCormick (guitars and vocals), the late Jamie Chez (drums and vocals), Tom Felicetta (long-haired bass), and Dorian Crozier (drums on "Angry as I Am" and "The Censor"), and singers C.C.
 White, Danny Peck and Michiko Freemond.
 Guests included Christian Nesmith, who co-produced along with Chez and Felicetta.
 Mixed by Tom Fletcher.

 Sherwood also appeared on Ted Jacobs' 2000 album The Days Gone By, while he and Robinson worked on music for the 2001 film Angel Eyes.
 In 2004, he joined Conspiracy, Billy's band with Yes bassist Chris Squire, to record a live-in-the-studio DVD, released in 2006.
-Sherwood has also worked with the Gluey Brothers, Jack Russell, Lisa Loeb, Steve Porcaro, Air Supply, Jonathan Elias, and Circa, and further with Julius Robinson and Christian Nesmith.
-He has done music for TV shows and adverts, including work for Elias Associates.
+Sherwood has also worked with the Gluey Brothers, Jack Russell, Lisa Loeb, Steve Porcaro, Air Supply, Jonathan Elias, Circa, Julius Robinson, Christian Nesmith.
+He also made music for TV shows and adverts, including work for Elias Associates.

-Sherwood co-wrote, co-produced and sings on Steve Porcaro's debut solo album Someday/Somehow, released 2016, as well as co-writing material for Toto XIV.
+Sherwood co-wrote, co-produced and sang on Steve Porcaro's debut solo album Someday/Somehow, released 2016; he also wrote material for Toto XIV.

-He unexpectedly died on 5 November 2019, at the age of 60 years old.
+Sherwood unexpectedly died on 5 November 2019, at the age of 60 years old.